 In the picture below, you can see the Royal Banner of the commonwealth of Poland and Lithuania.
 You can also see the Polish Eagle on a red shield – one of the first official records of its use in warfare.

-This may very well be the origin of the Polish flag as it stands today.
+This may very well be the origin of Poland’s current flag as it stands today.

 Throughout the 1800s and 1900s, European militaries used cockades, knots of coloured ribbons pinned to the hat, to show the nationality of their military.
 Throughout the battles of this period, Polish cockades were red and white.